-To its credit, the AVMA minces no words in its straightforward policy statement “potential health problems associated with spaying and neutering have also been identified, including an increased risk of prostatic cancer in males; increased risks of bone cancer and hip dysplasia in large-breed dogs associated with sterilization before maturity; and increased incidences of obesity, diabetes, urinary tract infections, urinary incontinence, and hypothyroidism.”
+The American Veterinary Medical Association (AVMA) minces no words in its policy statement “potential health problems associated with spaying and neutering have also been identified, including an increased risk of prostatic cancer in males; increased risks of bone cancer and hip dysplasia in large-breed dogs associated with sterilization before maturity; and increased incidences of obesity, diabetes, urinary tract infections, urinary incontinence, and hypothyroidism.”

 In yet another report, JAVMA states "Prevalence of HD and CCLD increased significantly over the 4 decades for which data were examined.
 There was no data reflecting the decade-by-decade increase but one might suspect that the significantly increased rate of spay and castration procedures may be a factor in the overall forty-year increase."
 June 15, 2008 Journal of the American Veterinary Medical Association.

 Spayed/Neutered Dogs May NOT Make The Best Family Pets!

 While there are advantages to not having your female dog come into estrus ("season") twice a year, and a male dog that isn't obsessed with the female next door, it is wise to weigh those advantages against the potential suffering and shortened life span of hormone-deprived pets.
 Owners should also consider the expense of treating medical problems resulting from spay and neuter.